 Dr. Jan Kraybill, DMA, FAGO

-In addition to maintaining a very active concert schedule, Dr. Kraybill is organ conservator at the Kauffman Center for the Performing Arts in Kansas City, Missouri, USA; organist-in-residence at the international headquarters of Community of Christ in Independence, Missouri; and organist at Village on Antioch Presbyterian Church in Overland Park, Kansas.
-In these roles she plays and oversees the care of three of the Kansas City metro area's largest pipe organs: the 113-rank Aeolian-Skinner (1959) and 102-rank Casavant (1993) at Community of Christ's Auditorium and Temple, and the Kauffman Center's 102-rank Julia Irene Kauffman Casavant (2012).
+In addition to maintaining a very active international concert schedule, Dr. Kraybill is organ conservator at the Kauffman Center for the Performing Arts in Kansas City, Missouri, USA, and organist-in-residence at the international headquarters of Community of Christ in Independence, Missouri.
+In these roles she plays and oversees the care of three of the Kansas City metro area's largest pipe organs: the 113-rank Aeolian-Skinner (installed in 1959) and 102-rank Casavant (1993) at Community of Christ's Auditorium and Temple, and the Kauffman Center's 102-rank Julia Irene Dennie-Kauffman Casavant (2012).

-Jan has been a featured artist and teacher at regional and national conventions of the American Guild of Organists (AGO), the American Choral Directors Association, the Hymn Society in the United States and Canada, and other musicians’ organizations, and has been heard on many broadcasts of American Public Media’s national program Pipedreams.
-She has collaborated with many ensembles, including the Bach Aria Soloists, the Phoenix Chorale, Kantorei Denver, the GRAMMY-winning Kansas City Chorale, the GRAMMY-nominated Kansas City Symphony and Symphony Chorus, and others.
+Jan has been a featured artist and teacher at regional and national conventions of the American Guild of Organists (AGO), the American Choral Directors Association, the Hymn Society in the United States and Canada, and other musicians’ organizations, and has been heard on many episodes of American Public Media’s national program Pipedreams.
+She has collaborated with ensembles such as the Bach Aria Soloists, the Phoenix Chorale, Kantorei Denver, the GRAMMY®-winning Kansas City Chorale, the GRAMMY®-nominated Kansas City Symphony and Symphony Chorus, and others.

 Dr. Kraybill's degrees in music education and piano and organ performance were earned at Kansas State University and the Conservatory of Music and Dance in Kansas City.
 In 2010 she achieved the distinction of Fellow of the AGO, the highest certification level available for organists.
-She has served in many local, regional, and national roles in the AGO, The Hymn Society, and the Master Teacher Institute, most recently as Executive Director of The Hymn Society in the U.S. and Canada.
+She has served in many local, regional, and national roles in the AGO, The Hymn Society, and the Master Teacher Institute, including Executive Director of The Hymn Society in the U.S. and Canada.
+In 2024, The Hymn Society awarded her their highest honor, naming her a Fellow of The Hymn Society (FHS).
 She is a member of Mensa.
 Her extra-musical interests include antiquing, lace making, and riding her Harley-Davidson motorcycle.

 Explore www.jankraybill.com for more information and Jan’s concert schedule.